Apiquet/DepthEstimationAnd3dMapping/README.md

 ## Installation

-- Build the code "get_IMU_output_from_Arduino" and flash it to the Arduino Nano
+- Use the Arduino IDE to build the code "get_IMU_output_from_Arduino" and flash it to the Arduino Nano
 - Clone the repository to the Jetson Nano
 - (optional) Print solidworks_parts/toprint_main_part.STL and toprint_rotation_piece.STL